 For the most part you will use the directions on your cookie press, as each one is different.
 However, one big tip is to NOT grease the cookie sheet, or use parchment paper or a baking mat.
 This is one application where you actually want your cookies to stick to the sheet: the raw dough must stick in order for the cookie to form.
 Once baked and cooled slightly, the high butter content will ensure that your cookies will release easily from the baking sheet.

-Bake the cookies for approximately 12 minutes, until they’re set and dark golden at the edges.
+Bake the cookies for approximately 12 minutes (depending on your recipe), until they’re set and golden at the edges.
 Let them cool for 10 to 15 minutes before removing them from the sheet, because they’re very delicate and prone to break when warm.

 If you’re pressed for time or not confident in your piping skills, pipe out the cookie dough in straight 2-inch lines and bake them.
 Instead of shapes, vary the cookies’ appearance with decorations.
 Dip one end in melted dark or milk chocolate and let them cool on the sheet pan.
 Drizzle the cookies with melted chocolate, or white glaze.
 Decorate with carefully-placed silver and gold dragees, or with colorful candy sprinkles or jimmies.

 Spritz cookies are much quicker than the traditional butter-cookie method of rolling, cutting and rolling some more.
 The time you save can be your gift to yourself.